Convergent presentations and polygraphic resolutions of associative algebras: Introduction

-At the end of 1980s, through Anick's and Green's works \cite{Anick85,Anick86,Anick87, Green99}, non-commutative Gr\"obner bases have found new applications for the study of algebras as a constructive method to compute free resolutions.
-Their constructions provide small explicit resolutions to compute homological invariants (homology groups, Hilbert and Poincaré series) of algebras presented by generators and relations defined by a Gröbner basis.
-We refer the reader to \cite{Ufnarovski95} for a survey on Anick's resolution and to \cite{BackelinCojocaruUfnarovski03} for an implementation of the resolution.
-Nevertheless, the chains (given by some of the iterated overlaps of the leading terms of the Gr\"obner basis) and the differential in these resolutions are constructed recursively, which makes computations sometimes complicated.
+At the end of the eighties, through Anick's and Green's works~\cite{Anick85, Anick86, Anick87, Green99}, noncommutative Gröbner bases have found new applications giving constructive methods to compute free resolutions of associative algebras.
+Their constructions provide small explicit resolutions to compute homological invariants (homology groups, Hilbert and Poincaré series) of algebras presented by generators and relations given by Gröbner bases.
+Anick's resolution consists in a complex generated by \emph{Anick's chains}, that are certain iterated overlaps of the leading terms of the relations, and whose differential is obtained by deforming the differential of a complex for an associated monomial algebra.
+This construction has many applications, such as an algorithm for the computation of Hilbert series,~\cite{Ufnarovski95}.
+The chains and the differential of the resolution are constructed recursively, making possible its implementation,~\cite{BackelinCojocaruUfnarovski03}, but the differential is complicated to make explicit in general.
+Sköldberg introduced in~\cite{Skoldberg06} a homotopical method based on discrete Morse theory to derive Anick's resolution from the bar resolution.